bazaarvoice/bv-ui-core/lib/cookieConsent/README.md

 // Subscribe to consent 'disable' event.
 Triggers when a cookie consent is set to false var event = cookieConsent.subscribe('cookie3', 'disable', function (data) {});

+// Subscribe to the store change event.
+The latest consent store object is passed as parameter to the callback function var event = subscribeToConsentStore(function (store){});

 // Unsubscribe events
 event.unsubscribe();